 If you want smart features but don’t want to spend much on a bathroom scale, we found the Eufy Body Sense Smart Scale to be reasonably accurate, and more precise than our favorite smart scale (the Eufy gave the same reading consistently, without appearing to replicate a weight from memory; the Withings would fluctuate by a couple tenths of a pound).
 The app doesn’t display weight-loss goals, making it a good choice if you simply want to track your weight.
 The display lights up and is easy to read, and the app is easier to navigate than most other smart-scale apps.
 We liked that body-fat percentage measurements show up in the app, rather than crowding the screen.
 The scale platform is smaller than that of our top pick, and the app needs to be open to collect data.
 A Eufy representative told us to expect low stock as they gauge reactions to the recently launched product, so this scale may be a bit difficult to get your hands on for the next few months.

 If the Eufy is out of stock, the Weight Gurus Bluetooth Smart Connected Body Fat Scale (yes, it’s a mouthful) is a good value for a smart scale.
-This scale does sync your weight data and body-fat percentage over Bluetooth to its mobile app, which is well-designed, but it can’t connect to third-party mobile apps.
+This scale does sync your weight data and body-fat percentage over Bluetooth to its mobile app, which is well-designed, can now connect to third-party mobile apps.
 This scale has the largest and nicest display of the scales we tested and a large, attractive platform.
 However, it was less sensitive to smaller weight changes than our top pick.
-The calibration button is on the edge of the platform, making it hard to recalibrate the scale without tipping the whole platform, an issue if your bathroom is too small to store the scale flat.

 To select our scales for testing and come to these picks, we interviewed several health and fitness experts, including Dr. Linda Everett, a bariatrician (a physician who specializes in weight loss); Kusha Karvandi, a certified personal trainer and founder of Exerscribe; Beth Skwarecki, a science-based health writer; and Rachel Pires, author and weight loss counselor.
 We also read hands-on tests and reviews from Consumer Reports, Good Housekeeping, Live Science, and similar outlets.
 Additionally, we spent hours poring over individual scales’ user reviews on Amazon.